Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 **organize prayer; promises about praying; fasting; scorpion natural ex**
 # Mobilization
 **Def:** put in state of readiness 4 active military service -> being deployed in God's army

+>'neither give place to the devil.'
+(Ephesians 4:27 KJV)
+- desires contrary to God (-> temptation) are not allowed & immediately thrown out